Exploring Dense Retrieval for Dialogue Response Selection: Introduction

-This end-to-end framework has the following advantages: (1) due to the decoupled context and response encoders, the representations of all candidates in the corpus can be pre-computed, indexed, and searched efficiently using the off-the-shelf vector search toolkit \cite{JDH17,Karpukhin2020DensePR}; (2) without the requirement of the recall module, it can select responses from a large-scale nonparallel corpus that is not in context-response form, which could potentially improve response quality further.
+Our proposed DR-BERT has the following advantages: (1) due to the decoupled context and response encoders in the dual-encoder model, the representations of all candidates in the corpus can be pre-computed, indexed, and searched efficiently using off-the-shelf vector search toolkits \cite{JDH17,Karpukhin2020DensePR}; (2) the proposed interaction layer improves the matching degrees further but only introduces a negligible computational overhead by re-using the context embedding and pre-computed candidate embeddings.

-To test our proposed DR-BERT model and end-to-end framework, we conduct experiments in two settings: (1) re-rank experiment: following previous works, baseline models are required to rank a given candidate set, and information retrieval metrics are used to test their performance automatically; (2) full-rank experiment: baselines are required to search the proper responses from a full candidate pool, and the quality of these searched responses are measured by human evaluation.
-Furthermore, in the full-rank experiment, in addition to the training corpus, we also examine our end-to-end framework by adding two nonparallel corpora separately.
+To comprehensively evaluate our approach, we conduct extensive experiments under two settings: (1) re-rank evaluation: following previous works \cite{Gu2020SpeakerAwareBF,Su2021DialogueRS,han-etal-2021-fine}, the models are required to rank a given candidate set, and automatic information retrieval metrics are used for evaluation; (2) full-rank evaluation: models are required to search the proper responses from a full candidate pool, and professional human annotators are recruited to measure the quality of the top-1 searched responses.
+Furthermore, in the full-rank evaluation, we also examine the DR-BERT model by adding two nonparallel corpora.
+To the best of our knowledge, our work is the first effort to select responses from the nonparallel corpus for dialogue response selection.

-Extensive re-rank experimental results demonstrate that the DR-BERT model achieves the comparable performance with the previous state-of-the-art cross-encoder models, and even significantly outperforms them on two datasets.
-Besides, full-rank experimental results prove the superiority of the end-to-end framework over the recall-then-rerank pipeline framework.
-Finally, our contributions can be summarized as follows: \begin{itemize} \item We explore the end-to-end framework for dialog response selection task, which directly selects proper responses from the whole corpus. \item We propose the DR-BERT model, which works coherently with our end-to-end framework.
-In addition, two training strategies are introduced to further improve our model's performance. \item Extensive experiments and in-depth analyses are conducted to further reveal the merits of our proposed approach. \end{itemize}